corbtastik/mongodb-on-k8s/EKS.md

 * Configure MongoDB Operator with Ops Manager API Key
 * Deploy and Use MongoDB Standalone on Kubernetes
 * Deploy and Use MongoDB ReplicaSet on Kubernetes
-* (Optional) Deploy and Use MongoDB Shared Cluster on Kubernetes
+* Deploy and Use MongoDB Shared Cluster on Kubernetes

 ## Install Prerequisites